Program Overview for:

 The vFRC certification program provides tools and development resources designed to enable TAP partners to get their hardware devices tested against vSphere and obtain official certification and support.

 Upon successful completion of certification, the products will be listed in the VMware Compatibility Guide.
-Partners may also file for a VMware Ready™ logo, which can be used in their marketing and sales efforts for the certified products.

 As a member of this program, you'll be provided with up to date product communications on the above program release dates, certification policies, and product features.